 If you are TEFL certified ( a course to become an English Second Language instructor, no teaching experience needed), you can receive a salary proportional to the cost of living in your placement country.
 The Middle East and Far East pays particularly well according to friends of ours who do this.
 Sometimes free accommodation comes with the job.

 Alternatively, fluent English speakers can receive free room and board during a period of conversational volunteering.
 Diverbo ( see below) accepts English-speaking volunteers for their sites in Germany and Spain and provides volunteers with full room, board and transport.

 Where to look: Diverbo.
 Read up on what it's like to teach English as a foreign language here, young couple Andrew and Amy spent the last year teaching in Vietnam.
 Or check outLet's TEFL for TEFL courses.

 Take To The Seas For Free

-In some parts of the world hitchhiking is common and safe.
+In some parts of the world hitchhiking is common, normal and safe.
 For example in Romania locals in rural areas regularly hitch a ride and offer the driver a little petrol money.
 Stay safe, use your common sense and trust your gut instinct.
 I regularly picked up hitch hikers back in Australia, often because I was worried for their safety.